cstkennedy/Website-Analysis-Template/README.md

 # Team Contract

-*Replace this text with a link to your team's contract.*"
+*Replace this text with a link to your team's contract.*

 # Design Notes